aydinu1/Mini-Projects/README.md

 # Mini-Projects
 Various Python projects developed by Ugur Aydin.
-Main topic of interests are data engineering, data analytics and machine learning.
+Main topics of interest are data engineering, data analytics and machine learning.